moay/gardena-smart-system-node-red-flow/README.md

 ### Setup

 When using one of the actions on the node, you'll need credentials.
-These should be easy to setup, pass in the app client ID, username and password, the rest will be handled.
+These should be easy to setup, pass in the app client ID and secret.

 ### Service IDs